 How Do I Maintain my Gluten Free Sourdough Starter?

-Occasionally you may notice a layer of liquid that forms on the surface.
-This liquid is called hooch, a naturally occurring alcohol which indicates that it’s a little past time to feed your starter and is an indication of a weak starter.
+After your starter is established, you may notice a layer of liquid that forms on the surface.
+This liquid is called hooch, a naturally occurring alcohol which indicates your starter is hungry, that it’s a little past time to feed your starter and is an indication of a weak (hungry) starter.
 Hooch should have a pleasant sweet-sour aroma.
 You can pour it off or stir it into your starter and carry on with refreshment.